Simbiosys/A4AI_WordPress_Theme/readme.md

 //															Data Explorer
 ////////////////////////////////////////////////////////////////////////////////

 The data explorer view, data, is compound of these other partial views:
+// in folder renderization/views/partials/

 - data-map Renders the world map.
 - data-list Renders the table under the map.
 - data-country-search It's the country search control at the top right corner.
 - data-country It's the country detail box.
 It includes the comparison section.

 This view includes the following JS scripts:
+// in folder scripts/

 - data/functions.js Auxiliary functions for the data explorer.
 - data/list.js To render the table under the map.